AungMyoKyaw/betterprompt-mcp/README.md

 ## Overview

-BetterPrompt MCP is a Model Context Protocol (MCP) server that automatically enhances user prompts using advanced prompt engineering techniques.
-It exposes a suite of tools for prompt transformation, code generation, analysis, and best practices, making it easy to get optimal results from AI models.
+BetterPrompt MCP is a Model Context Protocol (MCP) server that enhances user requests using advanced prompt engineering techniques.
+It exposes a single, powerful tool that transforms simple requests into structured, context-rich instructions tailored for optimal AI model performance.

-Instead of manually crafting detailed prompts, BetterPrompt MCP converts simple requests into structured, context-rich instructions tailored for your task and audience.
+Instead of manually crafting detailed prompts, BetterPrompt MCP converts your requests into expertly engineered prompts that get better results from AI models.

 **Before & After Example**